 Simple, healthy ingredients!
-I will give you the amounts that we use in the printable recipe below, but really, it’s all about the flavor and texture you’re going for.
+The actual amounts that we use and recommend are in the printable recipe below, but really, it’s all about the flavor and texture you’re going for.
 Do you want a banana strawberry smoothie that has more banana flavor than strawberry?
 Or do you want the strawberries to be the star?

 - Get control of the sweetness.
 I use plain yogurt and add honey so I am able to adjust the sweetness level without adding a ton of sugar.
 You could also use a flavored yogurt if you like.

 - Don’t forget the liquid.
 Almost anytime you’re blending ingredients in a blender, you need some kind of liquid to help the blades catch the food you’re blending.
 It helps to smooth your recipe out, and bind the recipe together.
 Milk or juice are the obvious choices, just remember that juice adds a lot of sugar and sweetness.